Almond and Raisin Oatmeal Cookies have a crunchy exterior with soft interior and loaded with plump raisins, almond slices, and oats.

-Have you ever felt convicted after eating too much dessert?
-I have a real sweet tooth and literally cannot say no for dessert, especially cookies.
-I love food more than anything in my life, but being healthy is also really important to me.
-Almond and Raisin Oatmeal Cookies is my solution for eating cookies without having guilty conscience.
+Almond and Raisin Oatmeal Cookies is my solution for eating cookies without having a guilty conscience.
 These oatmeal cookies have loads of oats, raisins, and almond slices with a lovely hint of cinnamon powder.
 Crunchy around the edges and soft in the center.
 All of these components create irresistibly oatmeal cookies.

 Are Eating Oatmeal Cookies Healthy?

 Compared to other cookies, oatmeal cookies may contain the same amount of sugar, butter, flour, and eggs.
 Nevertheless, these cookies have an added bonus; they are also packed with a lot of oats with optional additions of sweet raisins and crunchy nuts.
 Oatmeal cookies cannot compare nutritionally to oatmeal, but they do offer some nutritional value.
-Oats are rich of soluble fiber which help in lowering cholesterol levels.
+Oats are rich in soluble fiber which helps in lowering cholesterol levels.
 They are ultimately good for breakfast and full of fiber, protein-packed, low on fat, vitamins, and minerals, which make them top the healthy food charts.
-Therefor, oatmeal cookies may have the same fat with other cookies, but more protein, fiber, vitamins, and minerals.
-Eating oats also slows digestion and makes you feel full for longer, which is considerably great to support weight loss.
+Therefore, oatmeal cookies may have the same fat as other cookies, but more protein, fiber, vitamins, and minerals.
+Eating oats also slows digestion and makes you feel full for longer, which is considered great to support weight loss.

-Even with healthy additions, an oatmeal cookies is still a cookies.
+Even with healthy additions, oatmeal cookies are still cookies.
 They may contain more nutrients than other cookies, but you still need to limit their daily consumption.

 Tips on Making Almond and Raisin Oatmeal Cookies

 1. Plump the raisins